modir/laminas-book/docs/operation.md

 manager is itself registered as a service.
 Moreover, the @`Application` class is also registered as a service.

+!!! note
-> An important thing you should note about the services is that they are *typically*
-> stored in a single instance only (this is also called the *singleton* pattern).
-Obviously,
-> you don't need the second instance of the @`Application` class (in that case you
-> would have a nightmare).
+    An important thing you should note about the services is that they are *typically* stored in a single instance only (this is also called the *singleton* pattern).
+Obviously, you don't need the second instance of the @`Application` class (in that case you would have a nightmare).

-> But, there is an important exception from the rule above.
+    But, there is an important exception from the rule above.
 It may be confusing at first, but the
-> @`EventManager` is not a singleton.
-Each time you retrieve the event manager service from service manager,
-> you receive a *new* object.
-This is done for performance reasons and to avoid possible event conflicts between
+    @`EventManager` is not a singleton.
+Each time you retrieve the event manager service from service manager, you receive a *new* object.
+This is done for performance reasons and to avoid possible event conflicts between different components.
-> different components.
 We will discuss this further in the *About Event Manager* section later in this chapter.

 The service manager defines several methods needed for locating and retrieving a service from the service manager (see the table 3.2 below).